sony/micro-mail-sender/doc/send.md

 }
 ```

-- `personalizations` is an array of `Personalization` object, each
-of which represents a recipient.
+- `personalizations` is an array of `Personalization` objects, each of which represents a recipient.
-- `from`, `reply_to` and `subject` are used for the corresponding field.
+- `from`, `reply_to`, and `subject` are used for the corresponding fields.
-- `content` is the mail content.
-SendGrid allows alternative multipart
+- `content` is the email content.
+SendGrid allows alternative multipart content,
-content, but MailSender currently supports only one content,
-and only the first `Content` is used.
+but MicroMailSender currently supports only one content type, and only the first `Content` is used.

 ### Personalization

 This is called personalization
-because SendGrid allows pre-defined template message to be customized according
+because SendGrid allows pre-defined template messages to be customized according to this information,
-to this info, but in our case, it is just recipient info.
+but in our case, it is just recipient information.

 You can have multiple recipients in one `Personalization`,
-but MailSender treats one `Personalization` as an effective recipients.
+but MicroMailSender treats one `Personalization` as one effective recipient.
-Suppose you send one `SendRequest` with three `Personalization`.
+Suppose you send one `SendRequest` with three `Personalization` objects.
-Then MailSender creates three email messages, each one having unique
-message-id, and pass them to MTA.
-It doesn't matter how many actual
+Then MicroMailSender creates three email messages, each with a unique message-id, and passes them to the MTA.
-emails are included in each `Personalization`.
+It does not matter how many actual email addresses are included in each `Personalization`.

 ```
 {